kjerandp/CoPilot/README.md

 ```
 There are a few new things to note here.
 First, we are mapping to a specific type, given by the generic argument.
 The second thing to note is the parameter binding in the query.
 You specify parameters in a query with the @[name] syntax and pass arguments for the named parameters by providing an anonymous object with a properties matching the names excluding the alpha-sign.

 By the way, the test above will fail.
 We are testing for a property called `EmployeeID`, which matches the column name in the Employee-table.
-However, the default mapper used will try to convert the column names by converting from titlecase to camel case.
+However, the default mapper used will try to convert the column names by converting from snake case to camel case.
 Example, if the column was named `EMPLOYEE_ID`, then the property would be named `EmployeeId`.
 It will take the first letter in each part (seperated by underscore) and make it uppercase while the rest of the letters will be turned into lowercase.

 We can either change the way we access the property to use `Employeeid` or we can tell the mapper to not use its default behaviour like this: